-The Zero/Cal Lockout facility provides a means of ensuring that a measurement cannot be taken until the connected sensor has been zeroed and calibrated.
-If the Zero/Cal Lockout facility is enabled and a sensor is connected which has not been zeroed and calibrated, then the display window for the sensor will display the message "Please Zero + Cal ChA" or "Please Zero + Cal ChB" depending on which channel the sensor is connected to.
+The Zero/Cal Lockout facility provides a mean of ensuring that a measurement cannot be taken until the connected sensor has been zeroed and calibrated.
+If the Zero/Cal Lockout facility is enabled and a sensor is connected which have not been zeroed and calibrated, then the display window for the sensor will display the message "Please Zero + Cal ChA".

-If you zero the sensor before calibrating it, the message changes to "Please Cal ChA" or "Please Cal ChB" depending on which channel the sensor is connected to.
+If you zero the sensor before calibrating it, the message changes to "Please Cal ChA".

-If you calibrate the sensor before zeroing it, the message changes to "Please Zero ChA" or "Please Zero ChB" depending on which channel the sensor is connected to.
+If you calibrate the sensor before zeroing it, the message changes to "Please Zero ChA".